AshwinRachha/pixyll/_posts/2020-10-20-EfficientNetB4 with fastai.md

 layout:     post
 title:      Cassava Leaf Disease Classification with EfficientNetB4.
 date:       2020-07-11
-summary:    Cassava is the second largest provider of carbohydrates in the continent of Africa and is key to growth of small farmers because it can withstand harsh conditions.
+summary:    Cassava is the second largest provider of carbohydrates in the continent of Africa and is key to growth.
 categories: jekyll pixyll
 ---